-When an X terminal application requests a font which is not stored in the NCD ROM, the X terminal makes a request for a font file from the protocol translator.
-The protocol translator uses the trivial file transfer protocol (TFTP) to load the font from the font server, and then passes the font to the X terminal using the XRemote protocol.
-The process of loading fonts from the protocol translator to the X terminal can take 30 to 45 seconds, depending on the size of the font file.
+When an X terminal application requests a font which is not stored in the NCD ROM, the X terminal makes a request for a font file from the terminal server.
+The terminal server uses the trivial file transfer protocol (TFTP) to load the font from the font server, and then passes the font to the X terminal using the XRemote protocol.
+The process of loading fonts from the terminal server to the X terminal can take 30 to 45 seconds, depending on the size of the font file.